pastcompute/org.eclipse.mosquitto/examples/temperature_conversion/readme.txt

-This is a simple example of the C++ library mosquittopp.
+This is a simple example of the C++ library eecloudpp.

 It is a client that subscribes to the topic temperature/celsius which should have temperature data in text form being published to it.
 It reads this data as